Ssam: History

 During the Goryeo period (918–1392), the state's Buddhist practices highly discouraged killing and eating animals.
 This has led to the development numerous Korean vegetable dishes, especially ssam.
 Yuan poet Yang Yunfu wrote about ssam during the Goryeo period in a poem.
 Yang wrote that Goryeo people ate rice by wrapping it with raw vegetables, and complimented the pleasant scent of Goryeo's lettuce.

 The ancient Korean book of customs Tongguksesigi noted that women of Goryeo who were taken as servants by the Yuan dynasty made and ate ssam to have the taste of their home country's food and soothe homesickness.
 The same book also noted that ssam had become an established seasonal dish by the Joseon era, which was especially eaten as a festive dish during the day of Daeboreum.
 The ssam eaten during Daeboreum was believed to bring a good fortune and called bokssam (복쌈), which meant "fortune ssam".

 Ssam was mentioned by the many texts in the Joseon era.
 One of them is Ŏu yadam, a collection of stories written by the scholar Yu Mongin, who recounts wrapping a sardine in a leafy vegetable with rice and ssamjang.
 In Sasojŏl (사소절; 士小節), a Joseon etiquette book, Yi Tŏngmu said it is polite to scoop and roll a ball of rice first before wrapping it with a vegetable from atop while eating ssam.
 He also told readers to wrap a ssam in a bitable size as it looked rude to puff one's cheeks while eating.
-Joseon scholar-official Chŏng Yagyong described eating ssam a poem, which consisted of gochujang (Korean chili paste) and the root of green onion in lettuce.
+Joseon scholar-official Chŏng Yagyong wrote a poem describing eating ssam consisting of gochujang (Korean chili paste) and the root of green onion in lettuce.

 In modern days, ssam is slowly gaining popularity outside of Korea and is being served at restaurants in various locations such as New York City, Tokyo and Brisbane.